China Art Museum, Shanghai: Visiting

 The museum is located at 205 Shangnan Road in Pudong, Shanghai.
-It has its own station, the China Art Museum Station, on Shanghai Metro Line 8.
+It has an adjacent metro station on Shanghai Metro Line 8.
 It is also accessible via Yaohua Road Station on Line 7 and Line 8, and more than a dozen bus lines.

 Admissions are free except for special exhibitions, which cost 20 yuan.
-The museum is closed on Mondays except for national holidays.
-In the first year of its operation, China Art Museum received nearly 2 million visitors.
+The museum is closed on Mondays, except for national holidays.
+In the first year of its operation, the China Art Museum received nearly 2 million visitors.